pydemo/databuddy/README.md

 - fix template filters
 - create "Menu" button and hide "About"
 - create session library on first run
+- validate session name for chars not usable in file name
+- allow user to create multiple session libraries

 #Does it work?
 yes, with some quirks and only for Oracle.